Flair Pro 2 vs Gaggia Classic Pro: A Worthwhile Debate Of Conventional Vs Unique Machines

 Image

-Flair Espresso Maker PRO 2 (Black) - An all manual lever espresso maker with stainless steel brew head and pressure gauge
+Flair UPDATED PRO 3 (Black) - All manual lever espresso maker with a stainless steel brew head, pressure gauge, and a shot mirror

 Model